clhenrick/color-legend-element/docs-src/index.md

   </script>
 </div>

-To alter the colors used in the gradient, update the values for the `range` property / attribute.
-To update the values in the axis ticks, update the `domain` and `axisTicks` properties / attributes.
+To alter the colors used in the gradient, update the values for the `range` property.
+To update the values in the axis ticks, update the `domain` and `tickValues` properties / attributes.

 <div class="example">
   <color-legend
     range='["#ffffb2","#fecc5c","#fd8d3c","#f03b20","#bd0026"]'
     domain='[100, 500]'
     tickFormat=".0f"
+    tickValues="[100, 300, 500]"
   >
   </color-legend>